ChanclaFacha/Wujie-R14P-Audio-Drivers/README.md

 Microsoft Windows Plug and Play infrastructure
 ⭐ If this helped you

-If you own a Mechrevo R14P and this repository helped you recover your audio or another driver, consider ⭐ starring the repository.

 If you discover another working driver version or hardware configuration, feel free to contribute.

 Also feel free to ask.